iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 [p(x)\phi_k']' + (\lambda_k - q(x))\phi_k = 0
 $$

-Multtiply the first one by $\phi_k$ and then multiply the second one by $\phi_j$ and then we take the difference between the first one of the second one, that will be giving us the expression that:
+Multiply the first one by $\phi_k$ and then multiply the second one by $\phi_j$ and then we take the difference between the first one of the second one, that will be giving us the expression that:

 $$
 \phi_j (p(x)\phi_k')' - \phi_k(p(x)\phi_j')' = [\lambda_j - \lambda_k]r(x)\phi_j\phi_k